A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Trafficking to produce CSEM in the Philippines

 Our scoping review in the Philippines and case work from IJM Philippines identified that trafficking to produce CSEM in the Philippines is almost solely familial.
-We therefore expected that if someone reported knowing a trafficker, they would also know the victim and visa versa.
+Since our study involves two distinct hidden populations - traffickers (perpetrators) and children being trafficked (victims) - and given that trafficking in the Philippines is predominantly familial, we expected reports of these groups to be correlated.
+Specifically, if a respondent reported knowing a trafficker, we expected they would also know that trafficker's victims, and vice versa.
 However, we found that 77\% of the respondents that reported knowing traffickers did not report knowing any victims.
 Similarly 72\% of the respondents that reported knowing victims, did not report any traffickers.
 We hypothesised that this lack of reporting is due to our definition of knowing someone in an NSUM survey, as if respondents `knew' the trafficker, may not `know' the victim, in our definition of `knowing'.
 Additionally, \cite{Feehan_2022} found that changes in the definition of `knowing' do not necessarily mean an increase in the estimates of the stigmatised population.
 To mitigate this issue, if a respondent reported knowing one of victims or traffickers, but not the other, we set the value of the missing data to a fixed value.
 These values were set to the average number of victims per trafficker from casework data (independent of the survey) and the average adult household size respectively.
+We ran a simulation without the imputation step and the 95\% credible intervals for all but 7 municipalities overlapped.
+However the mean estimates are higher given that we are adjusting for an under-reporting bias.
+Nevertheless we find use in the imputation giving the pattern of reporting described.

 We fit our model to the 3,600 responses from the national household survey in the Philippines.
 We ran two chains using the Hamiltonian Monte Carlo algorithm in Stan for 5,000 iterations.
-The first 3,000 were used to tune sampling parameters by Rstan and subsequently discarded.
+The first 3,000 iterations were used to tune sampling parameters by Rstan and subsequently discarded.
 We examined trace plots to determine an appropriate number of iterations and to ensure that Markov chain had converged.
 We used the same values for the prior parameters as in the simulation study.
-Diagnostic plots and information can be found in the SM.
+Diagnostic plots and information can be found in the Supplementary Material.